 Chiropractic assessment looks closely at the function of the nervous system and in finding spinal/ joint dysfunction.This dysfunction can cause nerve irritation that can be seen locally as pain, but can also cause referred pain presentations like pain down the arms, legs, or towards the head eg headaches.

-A chiropractic adjustment is a gentle force, by hand or instrument, that helps correct the joints that are subluxated.
+A chiropractic adjustment is a gentle force, by hand or instrument, that helps correct the joints that have poor function.
 This is coupled with appropriate stretches and corrective exercises.
-Your chiropractor at BCNC can help reduce pain, increase joint mobility and thereby improve your health.
-This is part of a structured care plan that is customised to every patient.
+Your chiropractor at BCNC can help reduce pain and increase joint mobility as part of a structured care plan that is customised to every patient.

-General chiropractic looks at optimizing the function of the spine of adolescents, adults ,elderly and special groups like pregnant women.There is often co management with our Myotherapist Daniel - and Remedial Massage Therapist Danny and Michelle , as the centre works as an integrated team.
+Our Chiropractic service is often co managed with our Myotherapist Daniel , Rachael or Liam. as the centre works as an integrated team.
 The best results occur when the attending practitioners work as a team to help the patient reach their health goals.